p4trykk/p4trykk/README.md

 - 📫 How to reach me **pklytta1@gmail.com**

-- ⚡ Fun fact **I'm a fan of classic crime and noir movies.
+- ⚡ Fun fact **I'm a fan of classic crime movies.
 Recently enjoying photography and keeping aquariums as well.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">